 Cash and Cash Equivalents

-The Company considers all highly liquid investments purchased with an original maturity of three months or less to be cash equivalents.
-The Company had no restricted cash as of March 31, 2024 and December 31, 2023.
+The Company considers all highly liquid investments purchased with a maturity of three months or less to be cash equivalents.
+The Company had no restricted cash as of June 30, 2024 and December 31, 2023.

 Allowance for Credit Losses